ChandanieT/post-install-config/README.md

 <img src="https://i.imgur.com/I6j5rT5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Roles are configured in the Agents tab under the Admin Panel.
+Roles are configured in the Agents tab under the Admin Panel and clicking on Add New Role.
+Here we created the role "Supreme Admins".

 An unlimited number of roles can be created and assigned to Agents with access to various departments.
 Roles are the permissions granted to Agents per Department that they have access to.
 Each Role has a set of permissions that can be checked/unchecked for agents given that Role in association with a Department they have access to.
-An unlimited number of roles can be created and assigned to Agents with access to various departments.
 </p>
 <br />